-Project Manager job interview can become a dreaded experience like a, well, performance review. 🙂 While it need not be, if we ignore few things beforehand, we often make it a stressful experience for ourselves.
+Project Manager job interview can become a dreaded experience like a, well, performance review. 🙂 While it need not be, if we can focus on certain things beforehand, we often can engineer our job interview to be a pleasurable experience for ourselves.

 1. Know what YOU want in the next job